qmjie/github.io/_posts/2014-05-01-在ASPNET-Web-API-使用Redis.md

     }

 Properly defining your data model will help you use Redis in an efficient way.
 Redis stores values as byte blobs internally and *ServiceStack.Redis* will serialize the whole object graph for us.
-    Thus it is important that we define aggregate boundaries.
-    As you can see Address is a *value object* and will be persisted and retrieved as a part of Customer *aggregate*, while *Orders* property is a list of ids.
+Thus it is important that we define aggregate boundaries.As you can see Address is a *value object* and will be persisted and retrieved as a part of Customer *aggregate*,while *Orders* property is a list of ids.

     public class Order